 You can book a stand alone baby photo shoot for £95 including three digital images or you can take a look at my Baby Photography Club which includes

-• The last session as a cake smash / tub splash if you’d like it (no extra charge)
+• The birthday session can be a cake smash and tub splash if you’d like it (no extra charge)

 • Your favourite image from each session in a wall frame at the end of the year OR a free digital image from each session